 In November 2010, Wiseburn voters approved yet another school construction bond for $87 million to build Wiseburn High School.
 This is the first time in California history that an elementary district has approved bonds to build a high school.
-The Environmental Impact Report was completed in 2013 and the District hopes to open the new Wiseburn High School in late 2016 or early 2017.
+The Environmental Impact Report was completed in 2013 and the District hopes to open the new Wiseburn High School in the summer of 2017.

 There is a well deserved reputation for educational excellence within the Wiseburn Unified School District.
 Both parents and others perceive the District as successfully offering a personalized learning process focused on mastery of the basic skills within a safe, positive, and orderly learning environment.
 Acquisition of skills needed to compete in a global economy is a major thrust.
 Staff members are highly committed and students achieve.
 The staff is dedicated to maintaining high academic standards for students and continuing the tradition of pride in the District.

 To complement the strong academic tradition, Wiseburn is an Arts for All District!
 Since 2006, Wiseburn has proudly participated in Arts for All.
 This Los Angeles County-wide initiative is focused on providing high quality arts education for every public school student.
 As a Public School Arts (P.S.
 Arts) District, we believe that the arts are a vital and indispensable part of the comprehensive education of every student.